 Proceeds raised through the evening’s silent, wine and live auctions benefit the Center’s arts and education programs, which include free and discounted tickets for low-income and at-risk children, subsidies for student transportation to performances, musical instruments loaned free of charge to children who cannot afford to rent or buy them, in-classroom student workshops with artists, and professional development courses for teachers.

-Since its inception in 2003, The Art of Dessert has generated almost $1,000,000 and helped the Center to provide the enrichment of the arts to more than 200,000 children.
+Since its inception in 2003, The Art of Dessert has generated more than $1.8 million and helped the Center to provide the enrichment of the arts to almost 300,000 children.

 Past “Arts Benefactor of the Year”